ibNez/Arcane-Realms/docs/stable-diffusion.md

 Arcane Realms relies on open-source Stable Diffusion services for text-to-image, image-to-image, and inpainting tasks (e.g., redrawing walls, trees, bushes, or houses) on Windows 11 hardware with an RTX 5090 GPU.

+> **TODO:** Document steps for Linux/macOS setups and any GPU driver requirements beyond the RTX 5090 example.

 ## Available Options

 | Service | License | Highlights |